 Many students do not choose to disclose or file reports with the university or with law enforcement, often because they do not think the incident is serious enough to report, they believe that their parents or friends will find out, or because they fear that they will not be believed or will be treated with hostility.
 If they are disclosing an incident with you, they likely consider you a trusted resource.

-Per UTC policy, all UTC faculty and staff, other than those who have been designated as confidential or limited confidential resources, must consult with the Title IX Coordinator or a Deputy Title IX Coordinator upon receiving a disclosure of an incident of sexual misconduct, relationship violence and/or stalking from a student, or in more limited cases, another employee.
+Per UTC policy, all UTC faculty and staff, other than those who have been designated as confidential or limited confidential resources, must consult with the Title IX Coordinator or a Deputy Title IX Coordinator or report online via the Incident Reporting Form upon receiving a disclosure of an incident of sexual assault, sexual harassment, dating violence, domestic violence, and/or stalking from a student, or in more limited cases, another employee.
 After receipt of your report, a member of the Title IX team will reach out to the reporting party to offer resources and support.

-What to do if a someone discloses to you
+What to do if someone discloses to you

 - Offer support and listen.